 In the Kalachuris era, which lasted from the mid-6th century to the late 8th century and unfolded in two distinct phases, builders constructed the Hindu caves at Ellora.
 The initial phase in the early 6th century saw the excavation of nine cave temples, with a subsequent phase adding four more caverns (caves 17–29).
 The work began with Caves 28, 27, and 19, and then moved on to Caves 29 and 21, which started simultaneously with Caves 20 and 26.
 Notably, Caves 17 and 28 were the last to undergo any construction.

 Subsequently, during the Rashtrakuta period, caves 14, 15, and 16 were built, with some dating between the 8th and 10th centuries.
 Construction began with Caves 14 and 15, while Cave 16, which houses the largest monolith in the world, concluded the trio.
-This endeavor unfolded during the reign of King Krishna I and was completed in the 8th century.
+This endeavour unfolded during the reign of King Krishna I and was completed in the 8th century.

 Cave 21, also known as Rameshwar Lena, is attributed to the Kalachuri dynasty, completed before the rise of the Rashtrakuta dynasty, which later expanded the Ellora caves.